Crypto Advice for a Safe Journey

 I’ve learned a ton from these guys, even taken a few classes at Crypto Crew University.

-If you find anything that helps you on this website and you want to give back.
-Here’s some information of how you can donate.
+If you find anything on this website that helps you, and you want to give back.
+Here’s some information on how you can donate.

 Good luck on your crypto journey.